Greene St. Recording: Background

+Greene St. Recording

-In 1983, Loeb bought out Riesman and became the sole owner of the studio, which was renamed Greene St. Recording.
+In 1983, Loeb bought out Riesman and became the sole owner of the studio, which was renamed "Greene St. Recording".
 Former Woszczyk assistant Rod Hui became chief engineer and Robyn Sansone became studio manager.
 In the first year as Greene St. under Loeb, Hui and Sansone, Greene Street recorded and mixed a number of records, including the three groundbreaking hits Shannon's "Let The Music Play", Kurtis Blow's "The Breaks" and Run DMC's "It's Like That".

 In 1983, Dave Harrington commenced as studio manager.
 The studio's engineering team included Rod Hui, Nick Sansano, Jamey Staub, Andrew Spigelman, Chris Shaw, Phil Painson, Prince Strickland, Charlie Dos Santos, Chris Champion, Djini Brown, and Danny Madorsky.
 In 1986, Greene St. underwent renovation, and an additional two rooms were added to the studio, in which the studio owners installed audio technology that was new to New York at the time (an AMEK APC 1000 mixing desk, with Massenburg moving fader automation, and a pair of Roger Quested tri-amped speaker systems).

-In August 24, 2014, Chuck D of the hip hop group Public Enemy posted a photo on his Twitter profile of a cassette tape from the Greene St. studio.
+On August 24, 2014, Chuck D of the hip hop group Public Enemy posted a photo on his Twitter profile of a cassette tape from the Greene St. studio.
 The tape's label is branded with the studio's branding and a hand-written title indicates that the studio was used for the recording of the song "Fight The Power."

 Recording history

-The list of artists who recorded at the Greene St. studio includes: Run–D.M.C., Public Enemy, LL Cool J, Sonic Youth, New Order, Ice Cube, Riot, Bonnie Tyler, Chaka Khan, James Brown, Pete Rock & CL Smooth, Jenny Burton, John Robie, Afrika Bambaataa, Dave Matthews Band, George Benson, Roy Ayers, Black Eyed Peas, De La Soul, A Tribe Called Quest, George Clinton, Heavy D, Beastie Boys, Mos Def & Talib Kweli, Black Thought, Inspectah Deck, Raekwon, DJ Muggs, Tricky, Jungle Brothers, Propellerheads, IAM (French rap, album L'école du micro d'argent), and You Am I.
+The list of artists who recorded at the Greene St. studio includes: Run–D.M.C., Public Enemy, LL Cool J, Sonic Youth, New Order, Ice Cube, Riot, Bonnie Tyler, Chaka Khan, James Brown, Pete Rock & CL Smooth, Jenny Burton, John Robie, Afrika Bambaataa, Dave Matthews Band, the italian Nino Buonocore, George Benson, Roy Ayers, Black Eyed Peas, De La Soul, Salt n Pepa, A Tribe Called Quest, George Clinton, Heavy D, Beastie Boys, Mos Def & Talib Kweli, Black Thought, Inspectah Deck, Raekwon, DJ Muggs, Tricky, Jungle Brothers, Propellerheads, IAM (French rap, album L'école du micro d'argent), and You Am I.

 Producer Pete Rock frequently recorded at the studio, having liked the equalizer that was used there, which gave many of his productions a wah-wah effect.

 Sonic Youth recorded their seminal career defining album "Daydream Nation" here.